 Upon successful completion of this course, the student should be able to demonstrate the proper use of tools and equipment used in servicing motorcycles.
 Two- and four-stroke cycle designs will be studied.
 Overhaul procedures will be demonstrated.
-1 hr. lecture, 3 hrs. lab/wk.
+The student will be required to provide ANSI Z87 safety glasses, and may be expected to provide other basic hand tools and/or equipment.1 hr. lecture, 3 hrs. lab/wk.

-INTRODUCTION TO AUTOMOTIVE SHOP PRACTICES (3CR)
+AUTO 125 INTRODUCTION TO AUTOMOTIVE SHOP PRACTICES (3CR)